A web application module can be executed and debugged in two different areas: the Public Area or the Personal Area.

 Each developer has an associated Personal Area which he can use to test web application module changes without compromising the developments made by other team members in the same module.

-When a module is published and executed in the Personal Area, any changes made to the module are not visible to other developers that are also developing the same module.
+When a module is executed in the Personal Area, changes made to the module are not visible to other developers that are also developing the same module (except database modifications — see below).
 This allows a developer to test and debug his changes privately without affecting any other developers.
 For example, if you change a screen and run the module, none of the developers working on this module are affected by those changes.

 A module is updated in the Personal Area through the "Run and Debug in [login_name] Personal Area" operation available in the Debugger menu.
 Besides updating your application in your Personal Area, this command will also attach the debugger to both your Personal Area and the Public Area.
 This means that, from this moment on, you will be able to debug threads executing in both areas.